 When I did run, I remember my coach telling us, "Running is 50% mental."
 I hear you coach, but can you tell that to my lungs.
 I don't think they got the message.

 My body's protest to the contrary, galloping with the human herd over a course measured in miles not yards IS a mental effort.
 And the biggest hurdle (so I'm told) is “The Wall.”

 The Wall is a legendary thing.
 Usually encountered around mile 20, it's the point where the flesh weakens, the spirit sags and the will drains away into a little puddle on the ground.
 Legs turn to melting Jell-O and breath comes in short, gasping gulps.

 Reflecting on Bane’s words, I realize that running is not the only place we encounter “The Wall.”
 Life is a marathon.
 Each us will hit that demoralizing 20-mile wall:

-Today, I'm sitting in a Pasadena coffee shop.
-An endless stream of grim-faced, ear-budded, phone-memorizing, caffeine-starved patrons line up to cuddle their morning brew?
-I wonder, "How many have hit the wall?
+I wrote this in coffee shop.
+I watched an endless stream of grim-faced, ear-budded, phone-memorizing, caffeine-starved patrons line up to cuddle their morning brew?
+I asked myself, "How many have hit the wall?
 More importantly, do they know how to scale it?"

 If you are running that 26.2-mile grind, Mr. Bane has some great tips for you.
 But when it comes to the marathon of life we need another expert to help us with the race that is measured in people and projects and pain.
 His name is David.